-South of Rome, discover Inspirato accommodations along the famed Amalfi Coast, where a string of colorful, sun-drenched villages cling to the cliffs above the Mediterranean Sea, lies a collection of Inspirato villas.
+Along the famed Amalfi Coast, where a string of sun-drenched villages cling to the cliffs above the Mediterranean Sea, lies a collection of Inspirato villas.
 Enjoy quintessential Amalfi Coast living at Villa Mare, a five-bedroom retreat nestled a short walk from Positano and its beaches.
-Nearby, Dolce Vita—a glamorous hillside villa—provides six bedrooms, a heated indoor pool, and hot tub.
-Both homes offer furnished outdoor terraces with sweeping coastal views.

 Nestled along the southern shore of Italy’s Sorrentine Peninsula, the Amalfi Coast is a picturesque stretch of colorful towns built into the cliffside above the Mediterranean Sea.
 With more than 28 miles of dramatic and winding coastline, pebbled beaches, and narrow stairways winding up to quaint towns, it’s easy to see why the region has been attracting travelers from all over the world for centuries.
-Writer John Steinbeck once described it as “a dream place that isn’t quite real.”
-The three most popular towns along the Amalfi Coast are Positano, Amalfi, and Ravello; each offers its own unique mix of historical attractions, spectacular views, and a taste of la dolce vita.
+John Steinbeck once described it as “a dream place that isn’t quite real.”
+The three most popular towns along the Amalfi Coast are Positano, Amalfi, and Ravello; each offering a unique mix of historical attractions, spectacular views, and la dolce vita.

 The isle of Capri is renowned for its rugged landscape and upscale shops.
 Explore the Blue Grotto, a dark sea cave that glows electric blue thanks to sunlight passing underwater from a nearby cave.